Nexus-Mods/NexusMods.App/docs/development-guidelines/UsingWorkspaces.md

 ```

 By design, the context must be unique across all Workspaces in a Window.
 It can be used to identify a Workspace while also providing information on what the Workspace is used for.
 Without this context, anything outside a Workspace won't be able to refer to it without using a computer generated GUID.

+### Pages and Factories

+As mentioned earlier, the `Page` type is a simple record that contains the View Model and `PageData`.
+We have to be able to indirectly create Pages from anywhere, to achieve this, we use the factory pattern.

+Implementations of `IPageFactory` have a hardcoded GUID and can create a `Page` given a context `IPageFactoryContext`.
+Consumers would want to use the more helpful `APageFactory` abstract class but that'll be covered later.
+Similar to `IWorkspaceContext`, `IPageFactoryContext` is just an empty interface that allows inheritors to provide context to the contents of a Page.

+To create a `Page`, you only need to know the ID of the factory and the context you want to pass it.
+Both of these values are stored in the `PageData` property of the `Page` type. `PageData` gets serialized to save, and deserialized to restore, a Page.